-Continuing the Folb family’s commitment to Hollywood, Brian Folb joined the board of the Sunset & Vine BID in 2009 and transitioned to the Hollywood Entertainment District board when the two districts merged.
+Continuing the Folb family’s commitment to Hollywood, Brian Folb joined the board of the Sunset & Vine BID in 2009 and transitioned to the HP board when the two districts merged.
 As a Principal of Paramount Contractors & Developers, Folb represents the area surrounding the Sunset Boulevard/Wilcox Avenue area.
-He is a member of the BID’s Security Committee and is interested in sustaining and enhancing the benefits provided to property owners in the BID.
+He is the chair of the HP's Stakeholder Engagement Committee and is interested in sustaining and enhancing the benefits provided to property owners in the district.
 An active member of the community, Folb is involved in the Hollywood Police Activities Board, the Hollywood Historic Trust and the Hollywood Freeway Central Park board.
 He also serves as treasurer of the Hollywood Police Support Association and on the board of the Toluca Lake Homeowners Association.
 Fun fact: Folb loves to snowboard, so keep an eye out for him at a mountain near you.

 Hollywood Media Center

 Having previously served two terms on the board of directors, Gajda rejoined the board in 2018.
 During his time away he sold the software business he founded, and along with his partner Jose Malagon, began a major redevelopment project at Manitou Beach, Michigan.
-He and his partner recently purchased the old Café des Artistes restaurant and theater property and have 100% re-tenanted the previous vacant property.
-Representing several properties in Hollywood, Gajda has a wide variety of experience in management, financial, legal, marketing and PR.
-Through his work with the BID, he hopes to make Hollywood a model for the future in urban living.
-He hopes to help the BID focus on Business Improvement initiatives and a re-emphasis on the visual aspects necessary to attract new investment and improve the experience of visitors to the area.
-Gajda is on the board of the Hollywood Central Park, the Hollywood Chamber of Commerce’s Economic Development committee, president of the EaCa Alley Property Owners Association, and an active member of Hollywood Heritage.
+He and his partner purchased the old Café des Artistes restaurant and theater property which has been converted into the highly successful L’Antica Pizzeria da Michele.
+In addition, they are welcoming the new RoMain high-end restaurant/lounge at 6350 Hollywood (the old Beso space) which is scheduled to open in September 2021 with a complete inside/outside refurbishment.
+Representing several additional properties in Hollywood, Gajda has a wide variety of experience in management, financial, legal, marketing and PR.
+Through his work with the HP, he hopes to make Hollywood a model for the future in urban living.
+He hopes to help the HP focus on Business Improvement initiatives and a re-emphasis on the visual aspects necessary to attract new investment and improve the experience of visitors to the area.
+Gajda is on the board of the Hollywood Central Park, the Hollywood Chamber of Commerce’s Economic Development committee, board of the Hollywood Vinyl District, and an active member of Hollywood Heritage.

 As managing director at Argent Ventures, Michael Gargano oversees the development partnership between Argent Ventures and MP Los Angeles, which includes the proposed 1.2 million sq. ft.
 Hollywood Center project near the iconic intersection of Hollywood & Vine in Hollywood.
 Gargano has worked on major real estate development transactions, including Argent Ventures’ redevelopment of the Manhattan Mall in New York City.
 Prior to joining Argent Ventures, Gargano was a real estate attorney with Shearman & Sterling, where he represented institutional and government clients on major real estate and financial transactions.